jonesor/mpmsim/README.md

 ### Generate a Leslie matrix

-The `make_leslie_mpm` function can be used to generate a Leslie matrix, where the stages represent discrete age classes.
+The `make_leslie_mpm` function can be used to generate a Leslie matrix model (Leslie, 1945) where the stages represent discrete age classes (usually years of life).

 In a Leslie matrix, survival is represented in the lower sub-diagonal and the lower-right-hand corner element, while fertility is shown in the top row.
 Both survival and fertility have a length equal to the number of stages in the model.
 Users can specify both survival and fertility as either a single value or a vector of values, with a length equal to the dimensions of the matrix model.
 If these arguments are single values, the value is repeated along the survival/fertility sequence.